 Letters of Recommendations: You are required, to submit at least one letter of recommendation, and no more than two.
 The Committee on Admissions appreciates the content and quality of each letter rather than the quantity.
 Letters that evaluate your analytical capabilities and communication skills and attest to other relevant circumstances assist us in further understanding your record.
 Therefore, academic references are the most useful.

-You must submit the letters through LSAC's Letter of Recommendation (LOR) and Evaluation Service, and the letters will be sent to us with your CAS report.
+You must submit the letters through LSAC's Letter of Recommendation (LOR) Service, and the letters will be sent to us with your CAS report.
 Through the LSAC letter of recommendation service, applicants can specify the letters for each law school and can track receipt of letters.

 Once we have received at least one letter of recommendation and if the rest of your file is complete, your file will be sent to the Committee on Admissions for review.
 If you request that we hold your file until two letters are received, it will delay the review process and therefore your decision.